Who can vote in ARVO elections

 How do I cast my vote in an ARVO election?

 An electronic voting proxy is e-mailed to each voting member in good standing, not less than 30 days prior to the ARVO Annual Meeting.
 ARVO elections typically open mid-March each year and close the end of the first day of the Annual Meeting.
-(ARVO Bylaws, Article 5.03.c) While the 2020 Annual Meeting has been cancelled, ARVO elections will still end on what would have been the first day of the Meeting, May 3.
+(ARVO Bylaws, Article 5.03.c) While the 2021 Annual Meeting will be virtual, ARVO elections will still end on what would have been the first day of the Meeting, May 2.

 Does ARVO staff conduct the elections and count each proxy?